10 Port Managed Network Shareable USB 3.2 Gen 1 Hub w/ 15KV ESD Surge Protection

 Introduction:

 Meet the CG-10PU3MGD-NT, a feature-rich USB 3.2 Gen 1 hub designed for industrial environments that demand robust connectivity and advanced control.
-As part of our MDS-UH Port Management Series, this managed USB hub provides ten downstream USB 3.2 Gen 1 ports and integrates software-controlled power switching and remote port management.
+As part of our MDS-UH Port Management Series, this managed USB hub provides ten downstream USB 3.2 Gen 1 ports and integrates software-controlled power switching and remote port management (Network-based remote management is supported on Windows ONLY.
+Direct host connection and downstream port management remain available for Windows, Linux, and macOS).
 It’s a versatile solution for those needing high-speed data transfer, programmable port power management, and reliable performance across Windows and Linux systems.

 Key Features and Benefits